ElenaCoder/file-manager/README.md

 <details>
 <summary>Navigation & Working Directory (nwd)</summary>

-- Go upper from current directory
+- Go upper from current directory.

 **Command**: `up` - moves one directory up (except when in the root directory).

-- Change to dedicated folder
+- Change to dedicated folder.

 **Command**: `cd path_to_directory` - changes the working directory to the specified path.
 The path can be relative or absolute.

-- List all files and folders in the current directory **Command**: `ls`- prints the list of files and directories.
+- List all files and folders in the current directory.

+**Command**: `ls`- prints the list of files and directories.
 The output is sorted with directories listed first, followed by files.

 </details>